Designing machine intelligence — inspiration from the Silver Screen (part 3)27 Jan 2019

 When Rick creates a robot with a consciousness just to have it pass butter, we think of him as a cruel guy.
 The robot hangs it’s head and Rick tells him ‘that’s just life’, it’s funny - but cruel :)

-I think the examples do show the idea of applying artificial consciousness to random systems is a slippery slope.
-It’s funny in a book or movie, but how happy would we be with it in real-life?
+My examples show applying artificial consciousness to random systems is a slippery slope.
+It’s funny in a book or movie, but how happy would it make us in real-life?

-Would it actually degrade the idea of consciousness?
-If your doors, mailboxes and food is intelligent and conscious, would you disrespect your human intelligence?
+Maybe it actually degrades the idea of consciousness?
+If doors, mailboxes and food are intelligent and conscious, would that drag your value of consciousness down? 🤔